New Black Student Success Center Receives First Major Gift

 When the donor came to a point in her life when she had more capacity to share her resources than she once realized, she wanted to use it to create a better on-campus experience for students like herself.

 “I want today’s students to have the support system Black students of my generation wish we could have had to help us navigate a four-year college,” the donor said.

-Cookie Garrett, Director of Diversity and Inclusion and Affinity Centers, said the gift will help the center fulfill its mission of giving Black students a space to learn and grow in their personal identity as they engage in academia, celebrate their unique identities, and find their community.
+Cookie Garrett, Director of Diversity and Inclusion and Affinity Centers, says the gift will help the center fulfill its mission of giving Black students a space to learn and grow in their personal identity as they engage in academia, celebrate their unique identities and find their community.

-The planned gift—which the university will receive after the donor passes away—will also provide significant resources to students in the form of scholarships, with $300,000 allocated to kinesiology and STEM majors.
-Scholarship recipients must also be part of programs such as Sankofa Scholars that foster Black student success.
+The planned gift — which the university will receive after the donor passes away — will also provide significant resources to students in the form of scholarships with $300,000 allocated to Kinesiology and STEM majors.
+These scholarship recipients must also be part of programs, such as Sankofa Scholars, aimed at fostering Black student success.